firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV-with-FlameGraph.rst

 #.
 We must modify ``simulation_outputs`` to copy back the generated trace file.
 #.
 We must set the ``post_run_hook`` to ``gen-all-flamegraphs-fireperf.sh`` (which FireSim puts on your path by default), which will produce flame graphs from the trace files.

-To concretize this, let us consider the default ``linux-uniform.json`` workload, which does not support Flame Graph generation:
+To concretize this, let us consider the default ``br-base.json`` workload, which does not support Flame Graph generation with modifications found here: ``br-base-flamegraph.json``, which makes the aforementioned three changes:

-.. include:: /../deploy/workloads/linux-uniform.json
-   :code: json

-Below is the modified version of this workload, ``linux-uniform-flamegraph.json``, which makes the aforementioned three changes:

-.. include:: /../deploy/workloads/linux-uniform-flamegraph.json
+.. include:: /../deploy/workloads/br-base-flamegraph.json
    :code: json